owaismohsin001/Sunlight-lang/README.md

 ```
 lib "*strict"
 ```
-which defines a module namely `Strict` where exists a type `Strict` and it is a functor, applicative, and a monad.
+which defines a module namely `Strict` there exists a type `Strict` and it is a functor, applicative, and a monad.
 You can use it like such
 ```
 lib "*strict"